MousaviLaleh/stock-analysis/README.md

 :small_orange_diamond: Most tickers have significant drop in their stocks in 2018, which narrows the Steve's investing down to two tickers, RUN and ENPH.
 The RUN ticker has a skyrocket stock rise in 2018 in compare to 2017.<br/>

 ## Summary
 Refactoring is intended to improve the design and structure of the code, while preserving its functionality.
 It makes the code easier to understand but it takes time.
-A huge risk with refactoring is that your errors may destroy an already working code, which we ran into issues during refactoring.
-It is highly recommended save the original code, the way we can always go back a step without needing to start completely over. <br/><br/>
+A huge risk with refactoring is that the errors may destroy an already working code.
+It is highly recommended to save the original code, the way we can always go back a step without needing to start completely over. <br/><br/>